merytpeters/cyc-comm-clinic/README.md

 ## Demo & Test Logins
 You can use the following test accounts to explore the app:
+(Note: It runs on Render, so the backend may need a refresh during login.)

 **Patient**
 - Email: `testpatient@gmail.com`